awsdocs/amazon-rds-user-guide/doc_source/USER_MariaDB.Replication.ReadReplicas.md

   For more information, see [ Restrictions on XA Transactions](https://dev.mysql.com/doc/refman/8.0/en/xa-restrictions.html) in the MySQL documentation\.
 + Replication filtering is supported for Amazon RDS for MariaDB version 10\.3\.13 and higher 10\.3 versions, all 10\.4 versions, and all 10\.5 versions\.
-+ Replication filtering isn't supported for Amazon RDS for MariaDB version 10\.0, 10\.1, and 10\.2\.
++ Replication filtering isn't supported for Amazon RDS for MariaDB version 10\.2\.

 ### Replication filtering examples for Amazon RDS for MariaDB<a name="USER_MariaDB.Replication.ReadReplicas.ReplicationFilters.Examples"></a>